DEA WHISTLEBLOWERS CALL CORRUPTION: The Pharmaceutical Drug Industry Now "Owns" the DEA -- & Congress

 Many elements of Bwiti ceremony can also be found in other parts of the world, such as the sacred fire, the anointment of the 3rd eye with symbolic pigment, drumming, communal dancing, singing, and more, and it all began in Africa.

 Shown above: Okume, my teacher and friend.

-We were privileged to witness a traditional music jam in the jungle...
+We were blessed to witness a traditional music jam in the jungle...

-Never in my life have I seen such strength, passion, and endurance in artistic expression.
+Our friends have tremendous strength, passion, and endurance in their artistic expression.